Node.js Performance Tips: Best Methods...

 There must be dozens of applications in your smartphone that you are not using them all the time but are in use on rare occasions.
 (Here I am not talking about email, social media or games).
 Those applications just sit on the top right corner of the screen and occupy precious space.
 And you don’t dare to delete them.

-It probably takes around $45,000 to $50,000 if you want to hire a dedicated app developer to build your custom application.
+It probably takes around $45,000 to $50,000 if you want to hire a dedicated app developer to build your custom android application.
 On the top of it, the application needs maintenance, regular updates, new features and the list goes on.

 Google and Microsoft already are embracing Progressive Web Application.